-- 1. An instructional materials fee will be charged to each student.
-This fee will cover instructional resources including, but not limited to textbooks, e-books, novels, and other instructional materials. - 2.
+- An instructional materials fee will be charged to each student.
+This fee will cover textbooks and workbooks and other instructional materials. - 2.
 Each student will continue to be responsible for paying all other fees. - 3.
 The instructional materials fee will be waived for a student(s) who qualifies for the free/reduced lunch program. - 4.
 The curriculum/general education fee and driver's education fee, excluding the Secretary of State permit fee, will be waived for a student who qualifies for the free lunch program. - 5.
-A student must pay the replacement cost of the instructional material/book if the item is lost, severely damaged it, or if the student defaces the item or removes the bar code label. - 6.
-Each student must return all textbooks/instructional materials, to the appropriate school personnel prior to the end of the semester the course ends for the student.
-When the student returns in the fall, all charges must be cleared. - 7.
-If student has not returned books/instructional materials, the student will be charged the replacement cost and be referred to the Collection System. - 8.
-A student who obtains schedule changes during a term must return any books/instructional materials checked out to the dropped course before obtaining books for the added course.
+A student must pay the replacement cost of the book (actual cost to the school to purchase a new book) if he/she loses the book, severely damages the book, or defaces or removes the bar code label.
+A replacement book will not be issued to student until the replacement has been paid for. - 6.
+Each student must return all textbooks to the appropriate school personnel prior to the end of the semester the course ends for the student.
+When the student returns in the fall, all charges must be cleared. - If student has not returned books, the student will be charged the replacement cost and be referred to the Collection System. - 8.
+A student who obtains schedule changes during a term must return any books checked out to the dropped course before obtaining books for the added course.